parth-07/parth-07/README.md

 Welcome to my profile!

 I'm **Parth Arora**.
-I am a final year undergrad student from India.
 I am always passionate about experimenting and learning new things and I like to overcome challenges that come with interesting projects.

 I am looking to collaborate on:
 - Libraries, tools and frameworks, preferably more on mathematics side, that can be used in bigger projects.